Amendments to Approved Research

 - Additions of cell lines (ES, iPS, fetal, neural, per Section III.I) that are not registered on one of the acceptable registries, or have not been previously approved by the UCI hSCRO.

-Approval of submitted modification requests are documented in an approval letter to the Lead Researcher, and copied to the Faculty Sponsor (if applicable).
-Approved modifications are appended to the protocol in the official hSCRO file.
+Approval of submitted amendments are documented in an approval letter to the Lead Researcher, and copied to the Faculty Sponsor (if applicable).
+Approved amendments are appended to the protocol in KRP.

-NOTE: Approved modifications do not extend the approval period of the protocol.
+NOTE: Approved amendments do NOT extend the approval period of the protocol.